 Just to give you an idea, more than 300 of the total 500 species of birds in Europe can be seen here!
 This might sound as over-excitement, but how many times do you have the chance to see pink flamingos in the wild, hun?

-One of the most espetacular sunsets I’ve seen on my life was right here in the Ebro Delta, in Platja del Trabucador.
-Not only the color palette was stunning, but the fact I was surrounded by rice fields, a huge sandy beach and groups of birds flying around made it special.
+One of the most spectacular sunsets I’ve seen on my life was right here in the Ebro Delta, in Platja del Trabucador.
+Not only the color palette was stunning, I was also surrounded by rice fields, a huge sandy beach and massive groups of birds flying.
+How many sunsets have you witnessed like this?